I tried out the Agent Toolkit for AWS integration feature of the AWS CLI

 Using the aws agent-toolkit update-skill command, you can update an installed skill.

-This command also requires the --region us-east-1 option.
+This command also requires the --region us-east-1 specification.

 # Update the amazon-aurora-mysql skill installed in Claude Code